guischmid/Astro-Praktikum/README.md

 The repository includes protocols and related documents for various topics covered in the practicum.
 The current topics are:

-Here is the translation of the chapter titles into English:

 - Chapter 1: Introduction (No protocols created)
 - Chapter 2: Physical properties of stars (No protocols created)
 - Chapter 3: Determination of Spectral Classes and Luminosity Analysis of Stars